 COMPETITIVE TEAM: A competitive team is registered as one of the age group or senior competitive categories described with letters, according to Regulation One (R).
-Registering teams within the OWHA as competitive teams does not prevent local associations from having members of these teams participate in local house league play, requiring those teams to provide fair ice time, or from using different labels such as "select", representative", or "player development" to describe their programmes.

 HOCKEY FUNDAMENTALS PROGRAMME: A hockey FUNdamentals programme is an instructional programme following a curriculum developed by Hockey Canada.
 This programme is not considered a team or teams.